AmTev/peek-password/readme.md

 To toggle the visibility of the password field, click the "Peek" button.
 The button text will change to "Hide" when the password is visible.

-To copy the value of the password field to the clipboard, click the "Copy Password" button.
+To copy the value of the password field to the clipboard, click the "Copy" button.
 The password will be copied to the clipboard and a message will appear in the console indicating whether the copy was successful or not.

 ## Contributing